Ravi-Upadhyay/polymer-weburator/README.md

 2. To provide mechanism to change the code on the fly.
 To give option to select from one from the available configurations.
 3. To provide more details/information about the fields to provide more customizable option.
 Like `required`, `min`, `max`
 4. To check and increase the number of elements compatable with the solution.
+5. Styling is not much, Can be implemented in future.

 ---